-Another reason for using “Turkey” instead of the "Ottoman Empire" is that in Turkish culture, the First World War and especially the Gallipoli defense is considered as the occasion that led to the "birth of a new nation”.
-The war brought the Ottoman Empire to an end and the Republic of Turkey emerged from its ashes.
-Also, for Turks, the war went uninterrupted for ten years, starting with the Turkish-Italian War in Libya, then the Balkan Wars, the World War and finally the Independence War.
-In other words, it was indeed “Turkey's War”.
+An additional rationale for opting to use "Turkey" rather than the "Ottoman Empire" is rooted in Turkish culture.
+The First World War, and particularly the defense of Gallipoli, is widely regarded as the catalyst for the "birth of a new nation."
+The war marked the conclusion of the Ottoman Empire and paved the way for the emergence of the Republic of Turkey.
+For Turks, the war spanned a continuous decade, commencing with the Turco-Italian War in Libya, followed by the Balkan Wars, the World War, and concluding with the Independence War.
+In essence, it was unquestionably "Turkey's War."

-This is by no means a professional website.
-It is authored and updated as spare time permits and it is intended for a general rather than academic audience.
-Therefore it is not recommended that this site be used for academic reference purposes for academic papers.
-This is does not mean that there is a lack of confidence in the overall accuracy of the site's content, rather it is an acknowledgement that material on the site has not been submitted for formal peer review.
+It's important to note that this is not a professional website.
+It is authored and updated as time allows and is designed for a general audience rather than an academic one.
+Consequently, it's not advisable to rely on this site for academic reference purposes or in the context of academic papers.
+This doesn't imply a lack of confidence in the overall accuracy of the website's content; rather, it acknowledges that the materials on the site have not undergone formal peer review.